 FELINE SPAY/NEUTER INFO

-WHO IS ELIGIBLE FOR THE S/N CLINIC: 1: Felines that have been vaccinated here 2: regular client kitties 3: clients that we have provided s/n services for previously 4: ALL TNR, Outside, ferals, strays that are not house cats-as defined by any cat that spends ANY time inside 5: if you have not met criteria 1-3 and you have a house cat or in/out cat then that kitty needs an exam or vaccinations here before scheduling a spay appt
+WHO IS ELIGIBLE FOR THE S/N CLINIC: 1: Felines that have been vaccinated here 2: regular client kitties 3: clients that we have provided s/n services for previously 4: ALL TNR, Outside, ferals, strays that are not house cats (as defined by any cat that spends ANY time inside) 5: if you have not met criteria 1-3 and you have a house cat or in/out cat that kitty needs an exam or vaccinations HERE before scheduling a spay appt

 WHEN: A Reduced Cost Feline Spay/Neuter Clinic is offered on an AVAILABLE FRIDAY, MEANING NOT EVERY FRIDAY, for house cats and most inside/outside cats and on an AVAILABLE TUESDAY, MEANING NOT EVERY TUESDAY, for outside cats and TNR cats; YOU MUST MAKE AN APPOINTMENT FOR S/N SERVICES

-DROP OFF: FRIDAY: 8am and TUESDAY: 7:30am IF YOU ARRIVE LATER THAN THESE TIMES YOUR CAT WILL NOT BE ACCEPTED THAT DAY.
+DROP OFF: FRIDAY: AT 8am and TUESDAY: AT 7:30am IF YOU ARRIVE LATER THAN THESE TIMES YOUR CAT WILL NOT BE ACCEPTED THAT DAY.
+MAKE SURE TO BRING YOUR VACCINATION RECORDS OR OUR BOOKLET/FOLDER AT TIME OF DROP OFF.
+WE DO NOT HAVE TIME TO LOOK UP YOUR VACCINATION INFO ON A FRIDAY.

 NO SHOWS/CANCELLATIONS: IF you do not cancel your appointment BEFORE drop off time your appt will not be rescheduled.
 We understand that ERs can occur but at least 24 hours notice would be appreciated so others can be scheduled, thank you.